sarahcec/ipsie/ipsie-v1-draft.md

 > be notified when sessions have been invalidated

-## Receive Signals about Account Posture or Integritity Changes
+## Receive Signals about Account Posture or Integrity Changes

 > receive real-time signals about changes in account posture or integrity